bretth/woven/docs/main.rst

 * provides a standard Apache & Nginx webserver configuration that you can change as required.

-* enables you to define custom Ubuntu etc configuration files in your project
+* enables you to define custom linux etc configuration files in your project

-* enable you to define roles for your servers with combinations of Ubuntu packages
+* enable you to define roles for your servers with combinations of linux packages

 * integrates into standard Fabric fabfile.py scripts as projects grow.